-With 39 acres of wildlife preserve and access to the heart of the Everglades, Everglades Holiday Park is the perfect destination for your Fort Lauderdale tour.
+With 39 acres of wildlife preserve and access to the heart of the Everglades, Everglades Holiday Park is the perfect destination for your Everglades tour.
 What should you bring for your day trip in South Florida to the Everglades?

 What makes Everglades Holiday Park so great is that your entire experience is centered around the nature of South Florida.
 This means that you and your group will be spending the day outdoors.
 The South Florida sun is hot, so we recommend bringing sunglasses, a hat, sunscreen, and any other sun protection you find necessary.
 But don’t worry, our airboats are covered, so when you’re cruising along the waters, you’ll be comfortably shaded from the sun.